davidomahony/Algorithms/Coding/Arrays&Hashes.md

 Two sum is one of the first array questions that poses a problem which is not immediately obvious.
 Normally people consider the greedy approach.
 This is effectively a "Get out of jail card" depending on the level of the interview this will be a passing score for me if you can accept identify the time and space results.

 As a result we will not step through the greedy approach.
 In order to complete this in one pass we need to have a way to identify the difference between a certain item and the target.
 Therefore we add each value to a dictionary as the index as the value.
 With each value we iterate ove we check the dictionary for the difference.
 If it exists then we have our two results.
+One trap people fall into here is they forget about the indices.

 ```c#
     public int[] TwoSum(int[] nums, int target)